Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 The [LR1110](https://www.semtech.com/products/wireless-rf/lora-edge/lr1110trk1cks) LoRa Edge tracker is Semtech's new base design tracker technology.
 It is battery operated, leverages LoRa connectivity, and it doesn't require a GPS because it scans for geolocation signals such as WiFi and GNSS to compute its location in the cloud, making it very cost effective.
 The payload coming from the tracker needs to be decoded, which you can do by leveraging Semtech's open source library that interacts with their LoRa Cloud geolocation service.

 This project takes Semtech's decoder to the next level by integrating it with Azure IoT Hub and making it easy to deploy to your Azure subscription via an Azure Resource Manager (ARM) template and leverage Azure services to implement your business applications.
-Because there is code that is depedent on the LoRaWAN Network Server (LNS) implementation being used, we provide support for 3 popular LNS providers as an example: Actility, Helium, and The Things Industries.
+Because there is code that is dependent on the LoRaWAN Network Server (LNS) implementation being used, we provide support for 3 popular LNS providers as an example: Actility, Helium, and The Things Industries.
 Users of this code are welcome to extend it to support additional LNS providers.

 ## Architecture and General Design